beyondthefruit/memory-game/README.md

 - Images are super low quality
 - Bug on mobile, card were already flip
-- Border when card are selected, had to use outline
+- Border when card are selected => had to use outline
 - A lot of functions to deal with, to flip card when selected, to flip card when cleared
-- Bow shaddow when card is flipped (still have to fix it on Firefox)
+- Box shaddow when card is flipped wasn't working on Firefox but it's fix now

 ## 🛸 Improvement / Next Steps

 - [] Create test files with [Testing Library](https://testing-library.com/)
 - [] Fix border animation on Firefox when party is win
-- FIx box shaddow on Firefox

 # Getting Started with Create React App